History of Europe: Bismarck's Germany

-From his base in Prussia, Otto von Bismarck in the 1860s engineered a series of short, decisive wars, that unified most of the German states (excluding Austria) into a powerful German Empire under Prussian leadership.
-He humiliated France in the process, but kept on good terms with Austria-Hungary.
-With that accomplished by 1871 he then skillfully used balance of power diplomacy to preserve Germany's new role and keep Europe at peace.
+From his base in Prussia, Otto von Bismarck in the 1860s engineered a series of short, decisive wars, that unified most of the German states (excluding Austria) into a powerful German Empire.
+By 1871 he used balance of power diplomacy to preserve Germany's new role and keep Europe at peace.
 The new German Empire industrialized rapidly and challenged Britain for economic leadership.
-Bismarck disliked colonies but public and elite opinion forced him to build an overseas empire.
-He was removed from office in 1890 by an aggressive young Kaiser Wilhelm II, who pursued a disruptive foreign policy that polarized Europe into rival camps.
+Bismarck was removed from office in 1890 by an aggressive young Kaiser Wilhelm II, who pursued a disruptive foreign policy that polarized Europe into rival camps.
 These rival camps went to war with each other in 1914.

 Austrian and Russian empires

 The power of nationalism to create new states was irresistible in the 19th century, and the process could lead to collapse in the absence of a strong nationalism.
-Austria-Hungary had the advantage of size, but multiple disadvantages.
-There were rivals on four sides, its finances were unstable, the population was fragmented into multiple ethnicities and languages that served as the bases for separatist nationalisms.
-It had a large army with good forts, but its industrial base was thin.
-Its naval resources were so minimal that it did not attempt to build an overseas empire.
-It did have the advantage of good diplomats, typified by Metternich (Foreign Minister 1809–1848, Prime Minister, 1821–1848)).
-They employed a grand strategy for survival that balanced out different forces, set up buffer zones, and kept the Hapsburg empire going despite wars with the Ottomans, Frederick the Great, Napoleon and Bismarck, until the final disaster of the First World War.
+Austria-Hungary had the advantage of size and a large army, but multiple disadvantages: rivals on four sides, unstable finances, a fragmented population, a thin industrial base, and minimal naval resources.
+It did have the advantage of good diplomats, typified by Metternich.
+They employed a grand strategy for survival that balanced out different forces, set up buffer zones, and kept the Hapsburg empire going despite wars with the Ottomans, Frederick the Great, Napoleon and Bismarck, until the First World War.
 The Empire overnight disintegrated into multiple states based on ethnic nationalism and the principle of self-determination.

-The Russian Empire likewise brought together a multitude of languages and cultures, so that its military defeat in the First World War led to multiple splits that created independent Finland, Latvia, Lithuania, Estonia, and Poland, and for a brief spell, independent Ukraine, Armenia, Georgia, and Azerbaijan.
+Catherine the Great's reforms caused the Russian Empire to develop into a major European power.
+In the subsequent decades, Russia expanded in a variety of directions.
+Like the Austrian empire, the Russian empire brought together a multitude of languages and cultures, so that its military defeat in the First World War led to multiple splits that created independent Finland, Latvia, Lithuania, Estonia, and Poland, and briefly independent Ukraine, Armenia, Georgia, and Azerbaijan.
+Russia had a significant impact on the Balkans, Caucasus, and their peoples, including 12 Russo-Turkish wars.